WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 ActorDefinitions are the ways that the Personas are structured; A common repository of Personas allows reuse, exchange, change tracking, etc.

 The L3 author must ensure there is an ActorDefinition for each Persona mentioned in the L2.
-If the Persona doesn’t exist in the Personas Glossary yet, this process can propose the creation of another different persona.
+If the Persona doesn't exist in the Personas Glossary yet, this process can propose the creation of another different persona.
 This creation of a new persona is a provisional measure; there SHALL be a governance process for Personas.
 In that governance, there SHALL be a